A TOOLKIT FOR COMMUNITY HOUSING PROVIDERS

 Providers have an opportunity to make a significant difference through the implementation of well-designed and evidenced DFV policies and procedures and by ensuring that approaches to identifying and responding to DFV assist victims to either remain safely in their own home or relocate to a safe environment.
 Critical to this is the need to ensure that the response is tailored to the individual or household.

 The aim of the Strengthening practice in responding to domestic and family violence: A toolkit for community housing providers is to build on the existing positive practice in both community housing and specialist homelessness services and complement; support and enhance current best practice approaches so they are adopted throughout the sector.

-Also, the Federation currently delivers the CHCDFV001 Recognise and Respond Appropriately to Domestic and Family Violence unit as part of the Certificate IV in Social Housing and this training has been modified to incorporate the Toolkit.
+We also offer the CHCDFV001 Recognise and Respond Appropriately to Domestic and Family Violence unit as part of the Certificate IV in Social Housing, which incorporates the toolkit resources.

-For further information on the 2 hour webinar or full day training session, please contact Kevin Saide, Training Manager, Centre for Training in Social Housing: email@example.com or 02 9281 7144 ext 215 or 0418 716 463.
+For further information on the 2 hour webinar and/or full day training session, please contact Catherine Tracey, Head of Learning and Development, Centre for Training in Social Housing: firstname.lastname@example.org or 02 9690 2447 ext 215 or 0410 338 973.

 SECTION ONE Introduction

 SECTION TWO Guidance tools and checklists

 SECTION THREE Tenant and applicant resources

 SECTION FIVE A resource for employers

 Identifying & Responding Effectively to Domestic & Family Violence – A TOOLBOX TALK